Follow us on networks

 • Double stimulation in the follicular and luteal phase.

-• The GnRH-a exacerbation protocol (standard or microdose).
+• The exacerbation GnRH-a protocol (standard or microdose).

 • Stop protocols.